dmerejkowsky/blog/content/post/2016-04-16-pytest-rocks.md

 code.

 `pytest` encourages you to write them in a special file called `conftest.py`.
-Sharing fixture is then as easy as writing a function, decorate it with `@pytest.fixture` and then pass it as parameter to whatever function needs it.
+Sharing fixtures is then as easy as writing a function, decorate it with `@pytest.fixture` and then pass it as parameter to whatever function needs it.

 Here's an example: